 The Vipassana technique is a form of insight meditation practiced by the Buddha for many years eventually leading him to enlightenment.
 It is done by scanning your awareness over your body, noticing any sensations and observing them with a equanimous mind, the idea is to re program you aversions and cravings to sensations, for example if you experience an unpleasant sensation such as your legs aching from sitting in a meditation posture without moving for half an hour then you should learn to not become averse to this sensation.
 The same goes for pleasant sensations, I find meditation can often create pleasurable feeling such as tingling in certain parts of my body, here you should learn to not become attached to this pleasurable sensation as if you become attached to it then you will reinforce your cravings which can lead to more suffering.
 Another aspect of the technique is understanding impermanence or ‘Anicca‘, through your own direct personal experience by practicing the technique you begin to learn that all your sensations fade and disappear as you watch them as a passive observer, even the post painful or distracting ones will eventually pass.
 According to Buddhist philosophy this law of impermanence is applied to everything from our daily lives as human beings to the nature of reality and the universe, understanding impermanence can help us understand and eliminate suffering from our lives.

 As I progressed with the Vipassana meditation the next few days were like an emotional rollercoaster, in the mornings I felt agitated and restless, the headache which had started on the day we arrived felt like it was worse in the morning, perhaps intensified by disturbed sleep from very vivid dreams.
 By the afternoon I found the meditation was digging deep and bringing up memories from the past, I plunged into deep introspection and relived times of dark depression making connections with long forgotten childhood experiences and my fears and aversions, the tunnel hallucination kept returning and each time it brought with it waves of anxiety.
-Instead of trying to fight against it and block it out I decided the only thing I could do was surrender to it and let the process take its course, the more I did this the shorter these waves turmoil lasted and the better I felt afterwards, at one point whilst I was in my room this surrendering allowed me to fully shed tears, the 1st time in many years and it felt good!
-By the evenings I felt amazing, the darkness would dissolve and be replaced by euphoria and clarity, during our short 10 minute breaks between sessions I would look at the sunset and beautiful nature surrounding the retreat with a new appreciation and wonder.
+Instead of trying to fight against it and block it out I decided the only thing I could do was surrender to it and let the process take its course, the more I did this the shorter these waves of turmoil lasted and the better I felt afterwards, at one point whilst I was in my room this surrendering allowed me to fully shed tears, the 1st time in many years and it felt good!
+By the evenings I felt amazing, the darkness would dissolve and be replaced by euphoria and clarity, during our breaks between sessions I would look at the sunset and beautiful nature surrounding the retreat with a new appreciation and wonder, the evening discourses would fill me with inspiration and as I laid in bed before sleeping I would feel surges of renewed creativity and confidence rushing through my mind as I thought about all the amazing things that I can create and achieve in my life.
 As I learnt more about what this meditation was all about from the discourses I started to realize that I was going through a purifying process and that deep rooted issues from my unconscious or Sankharas as the Buddha called them were bubbling to the surface and being released, also I gained a new understanding on what was causing my tension headaches to be so bad, as it was in fact my own aversion to the headaches that was making them worse.
 As I developed a more equanimous observation of my sensations I could guide my awareness over the headache and start to let go off the pain, the actual aching sensation would then start to dissolve into a more subtle sore kind of tingling sensation, as I focused my attention on the tingling I could begin to pinpoint the source of it and let it go with equanimity also, this had the effect to seemingly dissolve my headache by changing the way I perceived and reacted to the aching sensation.
 I also started to view my cravings in a similar way, as I scanned my body and noticed nagging tingling sensations I felt as thought they represented my cravings for things, one of which was tobbaco which I had resisted since quitting at the ashram but still had cravings for when I was near other smokers or feeling stress, it was as though my body had gotten over the nicotine addiction but the psychological cravings where still there and were manifesting in these nagging sensations felt in different parts of my body.
 Through the meditation however I was learning through direct experience that like everything in the universe these sensations were were impermanent and would pass without needing to be acted on, looking back I can see this as a kind of reprogramming of my automatic reactions to certain situations.
 Before the Vipassana I would not think about tobacco until I was in a situation which triggered a memory of when I used to smoke, this activated a subtle physical craving sensation leading to the habitual reaction of desiring a cigarette until I acted on that desire and smoked one, since the Vipassana I’m able to understand and observe the process with more equality so that its easier to let go of the craving before it leads to the habitual reaction, which seems to result in the reaction itself changing from desire to indifference.

 By the 8th day I was feeling quite exhausted and tripped out, my body was aching and sore from so much sitting cross legged in one position and I felt like I had been through every emotional state possible from fear to love, paranoia to trust, depression to euphoria.
 The lack of social contact and no talking gave me some some crazy moments like when I felt like I had a psychic connection to a lizard that had made his home on the inside of my room window, he sat there for 3 days leaving on the morning of the 8th and I got it into my head that he was Buddha reincarnated as he would just sit there with his little chest going up and down as he breathed, I would lie on my bed after lunch and before bed still in meditation watching his chest as I focused on the sensation of my breath.
 By the evening my headache had returned with a vengeance and I was unable to let it go, I kept drifting into a sort of half asleep trance during the discourse whereas the previous nights I had always felt energized and euphoric by this point, this time I was totally spaced out like an empty shell of a human.
 After the discourse I went to my bed and laid down, my head felt like a solid lump of iron as it touch my pillow and as I automatically started scanning my awareness over the sensations on my aching and tired body I sort felt my ego totally give in and surrender.
 What happened next I will never forget as I remembering feeling every unpleasant sensation in my body from my aching legs, sore back and crushing headache dissolve all at once to be replaced with a warm pleasant tingling, like I could feel my atoms vibrating.
 This lasted a few minutes until I felt my awareness detach from body and plunge deep inside my chest to a place that felt calm, loving and content and I heard the words ‘you don’t need your sensations to be happy’.
 I suddenly snapped back in my body and felt pretty shook up with a mixture of euphoria and confusion about what had happened, it reminded me a lot of an intense acid or mushroom trip except i was the most sober I had been in my life!
 I got out of bed and felt so light on my feet like I was floating, the walls of my room had that kind of breathing motion going on similar to effects witnessed on psychadelics, I went out into the gardens of the meditation centre and sat by a tree totally amazing and absorbed by the detail and texture of its bark.
 A lizard suddenly hopped onto my side of the tree from the other side and sat watching me, perhaps it was the same one from my room I thought, a big wave of emotion came over me and I felt like crying and laughing at the same time, I later saw my teacher and told him what had happened he assured me that it was a sign that the meditation was working and part of the purification process.
 The next day I started to wonder if anyone else had had any similar experiences to me, I couldn’t be sure what they were going through internally but I did notice some people having sudden reoccurring attacks of external noises like sneezing, farting or making other strange noises during meditation, I wondered if this could be externalized effects of the inner purification.